iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 To fix the problems mentioned above and to create a more flexible transaction structure, the goal is to achieve a self-contained transaction structure defining the data of the entire transfer as a payload to be embedded into a message.

 The new transaction structure should fulfil the following criteria:
-* Support for Ed25519 (and thus reusable addresses) and WOTS signatures.
+* Support for Ed25519 (and thus reusable addresses).
 * Support for adding new types of signature schemes, addresses, inputs, and outputs as part of protocol upgrades.
 * Self-contained, as in being able to validate the transaction immediately after receiving it.
 * Enable unspent transaction outputs (UTXO) as inputs instead of an account based model (UTXO enables easier double-spend detection).